ottok/mariadb/debian/README.source.md

     E: Unable to correct problems, you have held broken packages.

-To make apt show debug information on what it tried to resolve and how it failed enable debug features by addin a file in `/etc/apt/apt.conf.d/` with:
+To make apt show debug information on what it tried to resolve and how it failed enable debug features by adding a file in `/etc/apt/apt.conf.d/` with:

    Debug::pkgProblemResolver 1;
    Debug::pkgDepCache::AutoInstall 1;